vierstralab/hotspot3/README.md

-# Calling peaks with hotspot3
+# hotspot3
-hotspot3 identifies regions with elevated chromatin accessibility or sequencing signal by modeling the background distribution of cut counts.
+hotspot3 is a peak caller for chromatin accessibility data.
+It is tailored to work on the datasets without a control experiment (ATAC-seq and DNase-seq) using adaptive estimation of background (nonspecific cleavages) and accounts for variation in both total signal level and signal-to-background ratio along the genome.

-The method combines:
+The main algorithm steps are:
-- **Background modeling** using a negative binomial distribution, fitted within locally uniform genomic segments.
+- **Adaptive background modeling** using a negative binomial distribution, fitted within locally uniform genomic segments.
 - **Bayesian segmentation** (via [BABACHI](https://github.com/autosome-ru/BABACHI)) to partition the genome into regions with a homogeneous background (i.e., similar signal-to-noise ratio, modeled using a common overdispersion parameter in the background model).
 - **Per-base statistical testing** to assign p-values and estimate FDR for enrichment at each position.
 - **Signal smoothing** using the Maximal Overlap Discrete Wavelet Transform (MODWT) to suppress local noise and normalize fine-scale variability (e.g., transcription factor footprints), enabling more robust peak detection.
 - **Hotspot calling**, which identifies contiguous regions of signal enrichment at a specified FDR threshold.
 - **Peak calling**, which detects local maxima in the smoothed signal and reports those that overlap significant bases.

-hotspot3 is designed for high-resolution signal data (e.g., DNase-seq, ATAC-seq) and is optimized for scalability on large datasets with chromosome-level parallelism and optional reuse of intermediate results.
+hotspot3 is optimized for scalability on large datasets with chromosome-level parallelism and optional reuse of intermediate results.

 ⚠️ hotspot3 has been primarily tested on datasets with 10 million or more tags.
 Lower coverage may work, but the results could be less stable.